bejaeger/goodwallet/README.md

     - exposes list of money pools

 ## How We Collaborate
-The following describes a few guidelines to follow when contributing to this project.
+The following describes a few guidelines that we would like to follow when contributing to this project.

 ### How To Get Started With Stacked
 - We use the stacked package by FilledStacks which provides a very clean solutions for state management and realizing an MVVM architecture in flutter [[stacked](https://pub.dev/packages/stacked)]